 The dangers of drunk driving have been well known for decades.
-That’s why most states have strict laws against drinking and driving.
+That’s why Colorado has strict laws against drinking and driving.
 Unfortunately, some drivers ignore these rules and end up causing serious car accidents while under the influence of alcohol.
 When this happens, it’s important for injury victims to take strong legal action to get the money they deserve for their injury-related expenses.

-Attorney Stephen Longo knows how to handle complex legal cases.
-That’s because his talented legal team at The Longo Firm, LLC in Colorado Springs has years of experience helping injury victims demand justice.
+Colorado Springs drunk driving accident attorney Stephen Longo knows how to handle complex legal cases.
+That’s because his talented legal team at The Longo Firm, LLC has years of experience helping injury victims demand justice.
 As a result, we know the laws that apply to such cases.
 We know what evidence to look for and what strategies often work.
-You can count on us when it matters most.
+If you were hit by a drunk driver in Colorado, you can count on us to get results.